-The Robotics Master’s (M.S.) degree program requires completion of 30 credits of letter-graded coursework including directed study for three (3) to six (6) credits.
-Ph.D. programs have very similar course requirements.
-Ph.D. students earn a Masters degree as part of their Ph.D. program.
+The Robotics Master’s (M.S.)
+Degree program requires completion of 30 credits of letter-graded coursework including directed study for three (3) to six (6) credits.
+Ph.D. students may earn a Master’s degree as part of their Ph.D. program.
+This MS may be conferred provided the student does not already have a master’s degree in Robotics.
 To complete the Ph.D., students will typically complete a minimum of six (6) additional credits to satisfy specific course requirements.
-The Rackham Residency requirement states that at least 18 of the 36 course credits required for a Ph.D. be earned at the University of Michigan, for those entering with M.S. degrees from other institutions.
+The Rackham residency requirement states that at least 18 of the 36 course credits required for a Ph.D. be earned at the University of Michigan, for those entering with M.S. degrees from other institutions.

 The robotics program classifies most of its courses as belonging to one of three core subdisciplines: